Dance for Social Justice™ Dance for Social Justice™

 DSJ workshop as part of the Skeleton Architecture and Summer Stages Dance programming at the Institute of Contemporary Art.
 Photo Credit: Tony Turner

 The body thinks first, making dance one of the most honest forms of expression.
-Examples of expressions within activism such as: fist-up, hands-up, sit-in, and die-in, show us that everyday gestures give human beings a unique vocabulary to communicate with people around the world.
+Activist gestures like the fist-up, hands-up, sit-in, and die-in demonstrate that everyday movements provide a unique vocabulary through which human beings communicate across cultures.

 Contact us!